demirantay/notebook/SYLLABUS.md

  - [X] GitHub for public repos, GitLab for private

  ### Front End
+ This may seem basic since in the core there are only three technologies how ever what is really hard is that not everyone has the eye for killer design skills.

  - [X] Learn : HTML
  - [X] HTML : Clone a template content